othmanalikhan-datascience/project_captcha/README.md

 For letter extraction algorithm, I decided it was a good day to recycle some code that I wrote two [two years ago](https://github.com/OthmanEmpire/project_elegance).
-The idea was to use a ready GUI interface (see the GIF at the start) and a tracking algorithm that would need little modification to do letter extraction.
+The idea was to use a ready GUI interface (e.g. GIF at the start of this guide) and a tracking algorithm that would need little modification to do letter extraction.
 The incentive was that it would save time.
 It was a good incentive...

 I had a fight with the docstrings, the awkward IO class, the funny naming conventions, and truth be told, the code I wrote 2 years ago surprisingly